Steampunkjax1/Steampunkjax-1.12.2-Resource-Packs/README.md

 # Steampunkjax 1.12.2 Resource Packs

-Packs made by me progressivly updating and changing from 2020 through 2023.
-Mainly used on 2b2t.org

-Packs are made for 1.12.2, Check the 2b2t Modern repository for up to date packs
+My personal reasorce packs, made progressivly from 2020 through 2023.
+Mainly used on 2b2t.org All of these are made for 1.12.2, Check the 2b2t Modern repository for my up to date reasource packs